gzweigle/open-hybrid-piano/pianos/StemPianoG/build_instructions_0_stem_piano_g.md

 ### (4.E) Test it works?

 * Open a serial monitor in Arduino.
 A set of startup messages should display from the firmware running on the Teensy.
 If not, the problem could be with the Arduino serial connection.
 Or, the problem could be with the board.
-See [../../../HELP.md](.././../HELP.md) file and the repository Issues list.
+See the [../../../HELP.md](.././../HELP.md) file and the repository *Issues* list.

 * Use a rectangle of white cardboard and try to "play a note" by quickly moving the cardboard toward the CNY-70 sensor.
 See video on my YouTube channel at approximately the 2:00 time: [https://www.youtube.com/watch?v=NmziaIYKS1g](https://www.youtube.com/watch?v=NmziaIYKS1g).